What is minimum premium workers’ comp?

 Unlike the Assigned Risk Plan, Solo X does not require a mid-term audit.
 This is a nice perk, because mid-term audits can be a flat-out hassle.
 Our product only requires a yearly online audit so you can save your time, money, and energy focusing on work–not unnecessary audits.

-Minimum premium policies exclude the owner from workers’ comp coverage.
+Minimum premium plans typically exclude the owner from workers’ comp coverage.
 But with our program, that doesn’t mean you’ll be without protection.
 Solo X includes an accident policy with 24-hour accident protection.
 That means you will have some security if something happens on the job.